Benjamin S. Ruffin Jr.: Awards and nominations

 Ruffin received many awards and honors during his career.
 Among them are eight honorary degrees from colleges and universities: the 1991 NAACP Kelly Miller Alexander Humanitarian Award, the North Carolina Kappa Man of the Year Award, Distinguished Alumni Awards from the University of North Carolina School of Social Work, the North Carolina Association of Black County Officials Frederick Douglass Leadership Award, and the National Urban League's Donald H. McGannan Citation.

 Personal life

 Ben Ruffin was a "life" and "golden heritage" member of the NAACP, a Prince Hall Mason and former polemarch of the Winston-Salem Alumni chapter of Kappa Alpha Psi fraternity.
 In addition to his many accomplishments, Ruffin was an active member of Emmanuel Baptist Church, serving as a Sunday school teacher and usher.
-He’s been married to his wife Avon for nearly 32 years, and has two daughters April and Benita.
-He also has a brother, Fred Ruffin, and three sisters, Celestine McIver, Carolyn Blount and Cheryl Smith.
+He was married to his wife Avon for nearly 32 years, and had two daughters April and Benita.
+He also had a brother, Fred Ruffin, and three sisters, Celestine McIver, Carolyn Blount and Cheryl Smith.